-When it comes time to analyze the processes put in place during your most recent BPM cycle, using process management techniques and software automates the routine, formerly manual, task of establishing a real-world map of your processes in action.
+When it comes time to analyzing the processes put in place during your most recent BPM cycle, process management techniques and software automate the routine task -- formerly manual -- of establishing a real-world map of your processes in action.

-Using full strength data mining on your process analysis would entail hiring PhDs in computer science and turning them loose on all your company’s data.
+Using full strength Data Mining on your process analysis would entail hiring PhDs in computer science and turning them loose on all your company’s data.
 Then waiting for them to design algorithms to sort through just the specific pieces needed to craft a map of your business processes.

-As an auditing tool.
+- As an auditing tool.
 Occasionally running an analysis on your event logs will tell you if any inefficiencies have snuck back into the process so you can nip them in the bud immediately.